-- In a wok or large pan over medium high heat, add oil and garlic and cook for 1 minute.
+- In a wok or large skillet over medium-high heat, add the oil and garlic and fry for 30 seconds.

-- Add onions and carrot and cook for 3-4 minutes, or until vegetables are soft but still yielding a crunch.
+- Add the leek and carrot and cook for 1 to 2 minutes, or until the vegetables are soft but still yielding a crunch.

-- Season with salt and pepper and stir until the sauce and seasonings are evenly spread through the fried rice.
+- Next, add the soy sauce, salt, and pepper, and toss the rice until the seasoning is evenly spread through the fried rice.